zer0cache/matic-docs/docs/nightfall/tools/nightfall-sdk.md

 ## SDK overview

-The SDK provides the ablity to interact with the core features of the Nightfall Protocol:
+The SDK provides the ability to interact with the core features of the Nightfall Protocol:

 - Deposit ERC20, ERC721 and ERC1155 tokens from Ethereum L1 to Polygon Nightfall L2
 - Transfer ERC20, ERC721 and ERC1155 token commitments on Polygon Nightfall L2